ParkerWu1229/portfolio/README.md

 # ParkerWu1229_MSBA_Warwick Business School

 These folders are my coursework for the last 2 years.
+Due to confidential conditions, I am unable to provide the R web crawler code of Index Asia, but it is pretty close to "web_crawler.Rmd" in Warwick/FoodHygiene_R/.

 ---
 ### Warwick Folder